American Airlines Flight 965

-The crash was the first U.S.-owned 757 accident and is currently the deadliest aviation accident to occur in Colombia.
+The crash was the first US-owned 757 accident and is currently the deadliest aviation accident to occur in Colombia.
 It was also the deadliest accident involving a Boeing 757 at that time, but was surpassed by Birgenair Flight 301 which crashed seven weeks later with 189 fatalities.
-Flight 965 was the deadliest air disaster involving a U.S. carrier since the bombing of Pan Am Flight 103 in 1988.
+Flight 965 was the deadliest air disaster involving a US carrier since the bombing of Pan Am Flight 103 in 1988.

 The Colombian Special Administrative Unit of Civil Aeronautics investigated the accident and determined it was caused by navigational errors by the flight crew.

 Aircraft

-The aircraft was a Boeing 757–223 registered N651AA.
-Its first flight was on August 12, 1991, and was delivered to American Airlines on August 27, 1991; it was the 390th Boeing 757 built.
+The aircraft involved in the accident was a Boeing 757–223 registered N651AA.
+It was the 390th Boeing 757 built.
 The aircraft was powered by two Rolls-Royce RB211 engines.